 What is the fundamental issue?

 The federal government has established several voluntary policies and programs that encourage energy efficiency.
-The current administration may also move forward with policies and programs to limit U.S. emissions of carbon dioxide (CO2) and other greenhouse gases to address a changing climate.
+The federal government may also move forward with policies and programs to limit U.S. emissions of carbon dioxide (CO2) and other greenhouse gases to address a changing climate.
 Some of these policies, programs and regulations may impact the built environment, including commercial and residential properties, by:(1) mandating energy use disclosures, audits or improvements at the time of sale; or (2) increasing the costs of energy for homes and commercial buildings.

 I am a real estate professional.
 What does this mean for my business?